quicwg/multipath/draft-ietf-quic-multipath.md

 When only one path is available, servers MUST follow the specifications in {{QUIC-TRANSPORT}}.

 When more than one path is available, hosts shall monitor the arrival of non-probing packets and the acknowledgements for the packets sent over each path.
-Hosts SHOULD stop sending traffic on a path if for at least max_idle_timeout milliseconds (a) no non-probing packet was received or (b) no non-probing packet sent over this path was acknowledged, but MAY ignore that rule if it would disqualify all available paths.
+Hosts SHOULD stop sending traffic on a path if for at least that path's idle_period milliseconds (a) no non-probing packet was received or (b) no non-probing packet sent over this path was acknowledged, but MAY ignore that rule if it would disqualify all available paths.
+If max_idle_timeout is specified, a path's idle_period is set to max_idle_timout if it is larger than three times the path's current PTO value.
+To avoid excessively small idle timeout period, endpoints MUST increase a path's idle_peroid to be at least three times that path's current PTO.
 To avoid idle timeout of a path, endpoints can send ack-eliciting packets such as packets containing PING frames ({{Section 19.2 of QUIC-TRANSPORT}}) on that path to keep it alive.
+Sending periodic PING frames also helps prevent middlebox timeout, as discussed in
-Sending periodic PING frames also helps prevent middlebox timeout, as discussed in {{Section 10.1.2 of QUIC-TRANSPORT}}.
+{{Section 10.1.2 of QUIC-TRANSPORT}}.

 Server MAY release the resource associated with paths for which no non-probing packet was received for a sufficiently long